KUT KUTX Studios Podcast Website

 It was time to put pen on paper to design out solutions to address user needs.

-By using a pen and paper, we started by exploring the varying ways we could display information so that we were:
+We started exploring on pen and paper the varying ways we could display information so that we were:

 - addressing user needs